 Keep the essentials safe

-When travelling by bus, don’t let overhead racks or under bus storage fool you – this is not necessarily monitored by the bus company and could leave your stuff vulnerable to thieves.
+When travelling by bus in Ecuador or anywhere in South America, don’t let overhead racks or under bus storage fool you – this is not necessarily monitored by the bus company and could leave your stuff vulnerable to thieves.
 Keep your valuables (passport, camera, iPod) in pockets or in a bag kept near to you.
 I had met a few travellers along the way who had their stuff stolen on public transport, and so rode the bus wearing my most prized possessions: hiking boots and warm, waterproof clothing.

 Learn the language